PKompis/OrderManagement/README.md

 - The exception model intentionally remains simple.
 In real-world systems, we might introduce structured error taxonomies, centralized registries, or Roslyn source generators to eliminate reflection and precompute metadata for higher performance.
 - JWT tokens should not be stateless and logout/refresh functionalityies should be added.
 Login should not have only userid as "login".
 - Delivery time should be calculated with including the time for preparation somehow.
 For simplicity it was skipped.
+- - More thorough Unit Tests and Integration Tests!